text © Don Davis

 the forest and across the oceans beyond.
 Higher and faster the

-rocket climbed, becoming lighter as fuel was spent, the continuing
+rocket climbed, becoming lighter as fuel was spent, the continuous

 engine thrust acting against less weight every moment.
 Slowly